pivotal-cf/docs-gitlab/index.html.md

 * Destination port 80 access to the GitLab VMs from the PCF Router
 * Destination port 22 access to the GitLab VMs from outside of the PCF Network
-* Destination port xx for NFS access
+* Destination port 2222 for SSH access to the `gitlab-ee` VM
+* Outbound port 2049 for access to an external NFS Server

 ## Feedback